 If you weren’t standing in front of the television in my living room watching Good Morning America on August 11, 2009, jumping up and down and double-checking that 9:15 AM hadn’t somehow slipped past us, you probably missed it.

 I was there, silently looping every 30 seconds, along with photo and video footage of the other 19 girls selected for an online safety council partnership between Microsoft and Girl Scouts of the USA.
 We were the faces of a new campaign to teach teenagers about the threats that came with new technology, like sexting and extortion, hacking, and cyber-bullying.

-Journey back with me to 2007 for a hot second.
-The first iPhone had just been announced by Apple.
+(Let’s journey back to 2007 for a millisecond: The first iPhone had just been announced by Apple.
 Google Streetview became a thing.
 Dropbox and Tumblr were created.
-Microsoft released Vista and Office 2007.
-(My grandmother is still living in 2007.)
+Microsoft released Vista and Office 2007, which is still running on your grandma’s desktop computer.)

-The highlight of the trip, in my humble eighth grade opinion, was the professional photography session at the end.
-We needed headshots for our profiles on the website, and I felt like a rockstar.
-Of course, the goal was to present us a relatable but wholesome young teens - so our wardrobe was made up of modest neutral-toned sweaters and cardigans, and our makeup department was a woman who made us scrub our faces clean and then smudged some lipgloss on us.
+Of course, the goal was to present us a relatable but wholesome young teens - so our wardrobe was made up of modest neutral-toned sweaters and cardigans, and our makeup department was a woman who made us scrub our faces clean and then allowed us to put on clear lipgloss.